 The investment is part of GM’s plans to power all its US facilities with 100 per cent renewable energy by 2030 and its global facilities by 2040.

-General Motors marketed the Hummer brand of SUVs and pickups between 1998 and 2010 but the demand for the big SUV was strong enough that several Indian businessmen, Bollywood artists and sports stars continued importing used examples long after the brand was laid to rest.
+General Motors marketed the Hummer brand of SUVs and pickups between 1998 and 2010.
+The demand for the big SUV was strong enough that several Indian businesspeople, Bollywood artists and sports stars continued importing used examples long after the brand retired.

-Perhaps the most ostentatious passenger vehicle to have been made, the Hummer, through its three generations, made popular by larger-than-life celebrity owners Arnold Schwarzenegger and Dennis Rodman and its prior stint on the battle lines for the United States military, enjoyed buyer craze around the globe until recession struck in the USA in 2008.
+Perhaps the most ostentatious passenger vehicle, the Hummer, through its three generations, made famous by larger-than-life celebrity owners Arnold Schwarzenegger and Dennis Rodman and its prior stint on the battle lines for the United States military, enjoyed buyer craze around the globe until recession struck in the USA in 2008.
 GM had filed for bankruptcy and was bailed out by the US government, and justifying a place for an excess, thirsty SUV in a landscape that was migrating to environment-conscious crossovers and compact vehicles became seemingly impossible with taxpayer dollars.
 GM had tried selling the division to a Chinese machine manufacturer in 2009, albeit unsuccessfully.

-Would be interesting to watch if GM’s marketing managers can transform the name of an environmentally unfavourable, gas-guzzling brand of SUV synonymous with excess to fit on the tailgate of a vehicle that goes against those very core values.
+Would be interesting to watch if GM’s marketing managers can transform the name of an environmentally unfavourable, gas-guzzling brand of SUV synonymous with excess to fit on the tailgate of a vehicle that goes against those very values!